SpecFlowOSS/SpecFlow/docs/Guides/externaldata.md

 ## Language Settings

-If the language is not specified the data will be exported using the default **en-US**.
-This setting not only affects the language but also the decimal operator as in some countries comma (,) is used as decimal separator instead of dot (.).
+The decimal and date values read from an Excel file will be exported using the language of the feature file (specified using the `#language` setting in the feature file or in the SpecFlow configuration file).
+This setting affects for example the decimal operator as in some countries comma (,) is used as decimal separator instead of dot (.).
 To specify not only the language but also the country use the `#language: language-country` tag, e.g. *#language: de-AT* for *Deutsch-Austria*.

 Example: Hungarian uses comma (,) as decimal separator instead of dot (.), so SpecFlow will expect the prices in format 1,23: